 - Keep the on-site director(s) informed of your whereabouts and any health problems.
 When you travel, be sure that someone knows where you are and how to reach you.

 - Have cash or credit card on hand for emergencies like illness or an unexpected need to get home.

-- Be alert to your surroundings and the people with whom you have contact.
-Be wary of people who seem overly friendly or interested in you.
-Be cautious with new acquaintances – don’t give out your address or phone number, and always meet in public places.
+- Be alert to your surroundings and people around.
+Be wary of those who seem overly friendly or interested in you.
+Be cautious with new acquaintances – don’t give out your address and meet in public places.
 Be discreet in giving out information about other students or group events.
 Report unusual activity near your classes or home to the program director.

 - Don't hitchhike, even if the locals do.

 In times of political conflict involving the United States, these additional precautions are advisable:

 - Stay apprised of the current political situation by checking the news.
 In the event of emergency, advisories may be made to the general public through the media.
 In this situation, stay in contact with on-site staff, who then can contact authorities locally and at home, as well as parents and Framingham.

 - The on-site director should register all participants with the nearest American Embassy or Consulate, and students should be sure they are so registered.

 - In large cities or popular tourist destinations, spend as little time as possible in potential targets for terrorist activities, especially places frequented by Americans.